rahulgupta046/Map_reduce/README.md

 ## Getting Started
 ### Prerequisites
-- Python 3.x
+- Python 3.8 and above
-- Additional Python libraries: [List any libraries or frameworks used]

 ### Installation
 1. Clone the repository to your local machine: